Las Vegas elementary school teacher arrested on charges ‘related to child abuse’

 A Las Vegas elementary school teacher has been arrested on charges “related to child abuse.”

-“The Clark County School District Police Department arrested 52-year-old Tiersa Baughman on Wednesday.
+In a statement released Thursday night, the Clark County School District Police Department said it arrested Tiersa Baughman, 52, on Wednesday.
 Baughman was booked into the Clark County Detention Center on charges related to child abuse.